muaz-khan/Canvas-Designer/README.md

 # [Canvas Designer](https://github.com/muaz-khan/Canvas-Designer) / [LIVE Demo](https://www.webrtc-experiment.com/Canvas-Designer/) - [API Referencee](https://github.com/muaz-khan/Canvas-Designer#api-reference)

-"Collaborative" [Canvas Designer](https://github.com/muaz-khan/Canvas-Designer) i.e. Canvas-Drawing tool allows you draw bezier/quadratic curves, rectangles, circles and lines.
+> "Collaborative" [Canvas Designer](https://github.com/muaz-khan/Canvas-Designer) i.e. Canvas-Drawing tool allows you draw bezier/quadratic curves, rectangles, circles and lines.
 You can also set strokes, back/forth colors and much more.
-You can draw using pencils, erase drawing, type texts etc.
+You can draw using pencils, erase drawing, type texts etc. You can [easily add your own tools](https://www.webrtc-experiment.com/Canvas-Designer/Help/#contribute).

-This speciality of this drawing-tool is that, it generates Canvas2D code for you; so simply draw and get the code!
+This specialty of this drawing-tool is that, it generates Canvas2D code for you; so simply draw and get the code!
+That code can be used in any javascript Canvas2D application.

 Also, you can collaborate your drawing with up to 15 users; and everything is synced from all users.
 So, if you draw a line and your friend-A draws quadratic curve and friend-B draws rectangle then everything will be synced among all users!